 Nelnet welcomes borrowers from Great Lakes Educational Loan Services!

 Did you know that Great Lakes and Nelnet have been part of the same company since 2018?
-We share a commitment to exceptional customer service with a goal of helping every borrower successfully repay their student loans.
-We do this by working with you to find the right repayment plan for your financial situation.
+We share a commitment to exceptional customer service with a goal of helping every borrower successfully manage their student loans.
+We do this by working with you to find the right repayment plan, or program options for your situation.
 While we understand you didn’t request this loan transfer and this kind of change can be challenging, we encourage you to reach out to us with questions or comments about your transfer experience.
 We are here to make the transition as smooth as possible.

-We put together some commonly asked questions and answers about loan transfers.
-Important Information on How We Service Your Loans provides more details on the relationship and transition between Great Lakes and Nelnet, how Nelnet groups loans within your account, the time frames Nelnet uses in payment processing, how to upload documentation, and more.
+We’ve put together some commonly asked questions and answers about loan transfers Important Information on How We Service Your Loans provides more details on the relationship and transition between Great Lakes and Nelnet, how Nelnet groups loans within your account, the time frames Nelnet uses in payment processing, how to upload documentation, and more.

 Things to Do

-- Once you have an account, log in to verify that the contact information we have on file for you is correct.
+- Once you have an account, log in, select My Profile, and choose Update Contact Info to verify that the information we have on file for you is correct.

 - If you were in repayment and used Auto Pay to make automatic payments at Great Lakes, your bank account information transferred to us.
-Because it’s been a while since payments were due, check to make sure your information is current by logging in, selecting the Payments menu, and choosing Auto Debit.
+Because it’s been a while since payments were due, check to make sure your information is current by logging in, selecting the Payments menu, and choosing Manage Automatic Payments.
 (See Q&A Will my automatic payment information be transferred to Nelnet?)

-- If you were in school, in your grace period, or in a deferment or forbearance, including the COVID-19 forbearance, and were making automatic payments through Auto Pay with Great Lakes, those payments stopped on your transfer date.
+- If you were in school, in your grace period, or in a deferment or forbearance, including the COVID-19 forbearance, and were still choosing to make automatic payments through Auto Pay with Great Lakes, those payments stopped on your transfer date.
 If you want to make a payment, choose Make a Payment on the Payments card once you’ve logged in to Nelnet.com.

 - If you use bill pay, contact your financial institution to arrange for them to pay Nelnet now instead of Great Lakes.
 (See Q&A Will my bill pay service information transfer to Nelnet?)